IbraDevOps/Linux_rootkit_Lab/README.md

  ⚠️ Disclaimer

-This project is **for educational use only**.
-Do **NOT** deploy or test this code outside of an isolated lab environment.
+This project is for educational use only.
+Do NOT deploy or test this code outside of an isolated lab environment.
 Misuse of rootkits in production or public environments may be illegal and unethical.

 ---